DukeAtreides/seekonkucc_CommunionClass/SpecialDays/MLK.md

+Opening Prayer: pass offering basket, light candle (battery operated) Repeat Prayer:
+Dear God,
+We are thankful we are gathered here today.
+Be with us as we learn more about Jesus.
+When we share bread together we will think of our Jesus.
+Forgive us when we are not kind or helpful
+Use me God to spread Your Love around
+In Jesus name we pray -  Amen

 ## Lesson — Martin Luther King Jr. and Racism
 - **Theme:** Standing up for Peace and Justice like Jesus taught us to do.
 - **Learning objectives:**